Odeyiany2/FLiT-Apprenticeship-Data-Science-Projects/Project_2 Hotel-Reviews-Analysis-Tableau/README.md

 # Hotel Reservation Analysis in SQL and Tableau

 The provided dataset contains information about hotel reservations at two types of hotels: Resort Hotels (H1) and City Hotels (H2).
 The goal is to explore the dataset, identify interesting patterns, and create impactful visualizations to tell a compelling data story.
-This directory will contain my SQL query, a link to my published Tableau visualization and also a power point presentation
+This directory will contain my SQL query and a link to my published Tableau visualization.

 ## Tools used for Analysis
 * `SQL Environment` - For Data Manipulation